Skip to main content

 • Collect new data from internal or external users

-• Link submissions to a parent data document or folder
+• Link submissions to a parent record or folder

 • Accept one or multiple attachments as part of a submission

-• Store structured submissions directly inside AnyDB databases
+• Store submissions directly inside AnyDB databases which can then be used for reporting, automations, and workflows

 Follow these steps to create a form: